Why Tom Ford Is Under Fire After His Golden Globe Nominations

 While nothing seems inherently outrageous about sending two bottles of fragrance as a gift, Ford is in hot water over the value of the perfumes, which retail at luxury stores like Neiman Marcus for hundreds of dollars.

 As for how they agreed to let voters keep one of the bottles?
-"The organization decided on the keep one/return one policy when it found that the price for which the colognes were being sold on Amazon.com was about $90 per bottle," even though they retail for substantially more than that in stores.
+"The organisation decided on the keep one/return one policy when it found that the price for which the colognes were being sold on Amazon was about £70 per bottle," even though they retail for substantially more than that in stores.

 Soria confirmed the report, telling THR, "The policy is a little hard to police because you have both retail and discount prices, but we keep an eye on it as much as possible and that was the only clear violation we had this season."